Vaughan-Peter/Environment-Sustainability/ReadMe.md

 ## 📖 License
 This project is licensed under the [MIT License](LICENSE).
-Feel free to use and adapt the material—just credit this repo.
+Feel free to use and adapt the material — just credit this repo.

 ---

 ## 💡 Inspiration

 > “Can technology itself solve the problems caused by technology?”